gSchool/curriculum-2014-denver/goals/learning.md

 # Learning
-* Strong sense of ownership over their learning
+* Strong sense of ownership over your learning
 * Participates in retros
 * Helps correct curriculum when necessary
 * Reinforces and encourages good practices/exercises